ScorpioBroker/ScorpioBroker/README.md

 ![Status](https://nexus.lab.fiware.org/static/badges/statuses/incubating.svg)
 ![Travis-CI](https://travis-ci.org/ScorpioBroker/ScorpioBroker.svg?branch=master)

 Scorpio is an NGSI-LD compliant context broker developed by NEC Laboratories Europe and NEC Technologies India.
+It implements the full [NGSI-LD API](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.02.02_60/gs_CIM009v010202p.pdf) as specified by the ETSI Industry Specification Group on cross cutting Context Information Management ([ETSI ISG CIM](https://www.etsi.org/committee/cim)).

+The NGSI-LD API enables the management, access and discovery of context information.
+Context information consists of *entities* (e.g. a building) and their *properties* (e.g. address and geographic location) and *relationships* (e.g. has owner).

+The functionalities of the NGSI-LD API include:
+- Create, update, append and delete context infomration.
+- Query context information, including filtering, geographic scoping and paging.
+- Subscribe to changes in context information and receive asynchronous notifications.
+- Register and discover sources of context information, which allows building distributed and federated deployments.

-It is a FIWARE Generic Enabler.
+Scorpio is a FIWARE Generic Enabler.
 Therefore, it can be integrated as part of any platform “Powered by FIWARE”.
 FIWARE is a curated framework of open source platform components which can be assembled together with other third-party platform components to accelerate the development of Smart Solutions.

 You can find more info at the [FIWARE developers](https://developers.fiware.org/) website and the [FIWARE](https://fiware.org/) website.
 The complete list of FIWARE GEs and Incubated FIWARE GEs can be found in the [FIWARE Catalogue](https://catalogue.fiware.org/).